BMW 5 Series hybrid - Reliability & safety

 The BMW 5 Series is still very new but BMW builds safe and sturdy cars

 BMW has always enjoyed a ‘premium’ image, but while its cars look and feel the part, they can be prone to occasional niggles.
-Fortunately, the brand’s overall customer satisfaction rating is generally good and the 530e should be a safe, trouble-free car to own.
+Fortunately, the brand’s overall customer satisfaction rating is generally good and the 530e and 545e xDrive should be safe, trouble-free cars to own.

 Safety certainly isn’t a worry, with the BMW 5 Series bagging the full five stars in Euro NCAP crash-testing.
 Scores of 91% for adult occupant protection, 85% for child occupant safety and 81% in the pedestrian category are all impressive.
 An optional Driving Assistant pack adds technology including a lane-departure warning system and alerts for nearby traffic as you reverse out of a parking space.
 This can even be upgraded to Driving Assistant Plus, with active cruise control and autonomous emergency braking, although it’s a shame BMW can’t offer more of this advanced technology as standard.